ah474747/ent-kaurene-classification/MANUSCRIPT_DRAFT.md

 **3. Algorithm Selection Matters:** Different algorithms excel for different target products, with SVM-RBF performing best for germacrene, KNN for pinene, and XGBoost for myrcene.
 This suggests that algorithm selection should be product-specific.

-**4. Traditional Methods Are Insufficient:** All traditional bioinformatics methods consistently underperformed, with the best traditional approach (amino acid composition) achieving F1-scores of only 0.347-0.625, significantly below ESM-2 + ML approaches.
+**4. Traditional Methods Are Insufficient:** All traditional bioinformatics methods consistently underperformed, with the best traditional approach (amino acid composition) achieving F1-score = 0.347 for germacrene classification, significantly below ESM-2 + ML approaches.

 **5. Robust Generalization:** Hold-out validation confirms that our approach generalizes well to unseen data, with performance metrics remaining strong on completely independent test sets.